nadinehany1/ARM/README.md

 # ARM
-This a ITI just learning purpose
+This an ITI just learning purpose